2 Days in Kuala Lumpur

 The Blessing of Meeting Friends of Friends

-Our good friends Ross and Amanda lived in Kuala Lumpur (KL) for a number of years and as we found ourselves in the region it was an easy choice for our next destination after an adventurous 9 days in Myanmar.
+Our good friends Ross and Amanda lived in Kuala Lumpur (KL) for a number of years, and as we found ourselves in the region, it was an easy choice for our next destination after an adventurous nine days in Myanmar.

-Amanda was kind to put us in contact with their friends from KL.
-She said; if you go to KL, you must meet our friends Cathy and Alan.
-We corresponded with Cathy and found dates that worked for a three-night stay before we would fly on to Bali.
+Amanda was kind enough to put us in contact with their friends from KL.
+She said that if you go to KL, you must meet our friends Cathy and Alan.
+We corresponded with Cathy and found dates that worked for a three-night stay before we flew on to Bali.

 KL group selfie